Pop Across the Pond: Girls Weekend in London, England

 -

-The Tube will take around 56 minutes via the Piccadilly line towards Cockfosters.
+The Tube takes around 56 minutes via the Piccadilly line towards Cockfosters.
 Ride for 38 minutes with 13 stops before switching at Earl’s Court to the District line towards Edgware Road and continuing for another 10 minutes and 4 stops to London Paddington.
-On the bright side, this longer journey only costs £5.60.
+This longer journey only costs £5.60.

 Taxis are estimated to take 49 minutes and typically cost around £60, making them the most expensive transportation option by far.

-A £12.20 ride on TFL Rail via the Elizabeth line towards Abbey Wood is estimated to take 27 minutes with 7 stops.
+A £12.20 ride on TFL Rail via the Elizabeth line towards Abbey Wood takes 27 minutes with 7 stops.
 Tickets for this longer albeit cheaper route can also be purchased from Trainline!

 Where to Stay in London?

 We stayed in an earthy 25 m² Classic room furnished with a queen bed and all the amenities you’d expect an upscale hotel to offer, including a flat screen LCD television, writing desk, and mini fridge.
-While nothing was particularly notable about the room itself, it did the job it needed to do and I felt like the lodging rate was pretty on par with the quality of service provided as well as the hotel’s central location.
+While nothing was particularly notable about the room itself, it got the job done and I felt like the lodging rate was on par with the quality of service provided and central location.

 What to Do in London?